 Program Report – October 2018

-In October 2018, Gashora water volunteers worked 5 days a week for sifting and washing sand as well as distributing filters.
-In total 67 slow sand filters were distributed to households of Gashora sector, in the village of Buhoro.
-While distribution takes place, recipients are then trained on how to maintain their slow sand filters and receive training on hygiene and sanitation.
+In October 2018, Gashora water volunteers worked 5 days a week, sifting and washing sand as well as distributing filters.
+In total, volunteers distributed 67 Slow Sand filters to households in the village of Buhoro.
+During distribution, recipients receive training on slow sand filter maintenance, as well as health and hygiene practices.
 The challenge in the last month was lack of enough water as the dry season has been longer than usual.
-Water project team prepared enough sand to be used in coming months as we hope there will be enough water to distribute a good number of filters to recipients of Gashora sector.
+Water project volunteers prepared as much sand as they could.
+We will use this sand in coming months.
+We pray that there will be enough water to distribute plenty of filters to families in Gashora.

-Home visits were performed in all sectors of Bugesera and Kicukiro districts where the Project operates and water teams helped households to have filters working well and mobilized them to filter water for their neighbors.
-In total, 524 homes of Bugesera and Kicukiro districts were visited, including: 53 in Gashora, 72 in Juru, 222 in Mwogo, 122 in Ntarama and 55 homes in Gahanga sectors.
-During the visits by water volunteers no major issue was found.
+Volunteers performed Home visits in all sectors where the Project operates.
+Water Project volunteers helped households to have well-functioning filters and encouraged them to filter water for their neighbors.
+In total, volunteers visited 524 homes, including: 53 in Gashora, 72 in Juru, 222 in Mwogo, 122 in Ntarama and 55 homes in Gahanga.
+During these visits, volunteers did not find any major issues.

-During the reporting period, meetings were conducted with 20 volunteers from Mwogo and 24 volunteers from Juru, as these areas are being “phased-out” of active program activities.
-During these meetings, several commitments were made.
-These commitments ensure sustainability of the program in the sectors of Mwogo and Juru.
-Water Project staff will keep in communication with Church Network Committee members and Water Project volunteers in order to provide support when needed and check the implementation of their commitments including the continuation of home visits, monthly volunteer meetings, and quarterly reports to the Church Network Committee members.
+During the reporting period, staff conducted meetings with 20 volunteers from Mwogo and 24 volunteers from Juru.
+Volunteers made several long-term commitments during these meetings.
+These commitments ensure sustainability of the program in the sectors of Mwogo and Juru, as programs will phase-out of the active stages of the program soon.
+Water Project staff will keep in communication with Water Project volunteers in order to provide support when needed.
+Staff will also monitor the implementation of their commitments.
+This includes the continuation of home visits, monthly volunteer meetings, and providing quarterly reports to the Church Network Committee members.

 During the month of October, the Water Project also received two visitors sent by Paseo del Rey Church in collaboration with 20 Liters.
 During their trip, they visited the Church Network Committee in Gahanga where they discussed mind set transformation among church leaders, collaboration and integration of churches in networking.
 They also visited a SAM2 Community Filter installed in the Home of Handicapped Children, met with Water Project Volunteers in Gashora, and visited two families who had recently received SAM3 Household Filters.